AccursedGalaxy/Insider-Monitor/docs/index.md

     ---

-    Join our Discord community to connect with users, get help, and stay updated on new features.
+    Join our Discord community to connect with other Solana wallet trackers, get help, and stay updated on new features.

     [:fontawesome-brands-discord: Join Discord](https://discord.gg/7vY9ZBPdya){ .md-button .md-button--primary }